The difference between who you are and who you want to be is what you do.

 About Jay Katz

 Today, I still write grant proposals.
 I also help others gain the skill and confidence to write their own proposals.
-I've provided trainings on the subject since 2002, I have provided trainings on grantseeking and proposal writing.
-Additionally, since 2012, I have served as instructor for San Diego State University's Grant Writing Certificate Program.
+Since 2002, I've led workshops and classes on grantseeking and proposal writing.
+Since 2012, I have served as the instructor for San Diego State University's Grant Writing Certificate Program.
 Previously, I wrote articles for the California Grants Guide, Colorado Grants Guide, Iowa Grants Guide and Ohio Grants Guide.

-In addition to grant writing, I am actively involved as a volunteer mentor, adult literacy tutor, neighborhood group president, microlending consultant, financial educator, and food ladeler.
+In addition to grant writing, I like to volunteer time for causes I'm passionate about.
+I've been involved as a volunteer mentor, adult literacy tutor, neighborhood group president, microlending consultant, financial educator, and food ladeler.
 I also host Spanish conversation groups and lead hiking groups and other fitness activities.